KohaSuomi/SimpleGitDeploy/README.md

 ### Config file

 Add content to simple_git_deploy.conf.

+* Define hypnotoad port.
+* Secret is for Github authentication.
+* Give a name of the environment.
+* Which repo you want to update
+* Which branch the tool is listening.
+* Github's API path.
+* Token from Github which is used for authentication.
+Can be created from your profile.
+* Where to write the logs and level.
+* Where to send information about the update.
-You can define pre and post scripts which are triggered on at the first stage of the update and when everything is fully finished.
+* You can define pre and post scripts which are triggered on at the first stage of the update and when everything is fully finished.
+Scripts are automatically loaded on the background but there is an option to wait some process to be finished by adding wait parameter.

 ```
 {